Zeroman: Characters

-Don: Don is Rusty's former manager turned henchman, he is dressed up as a 1940s style gangster, with a tough, no-nonsense attitude and the catchphrase "Ba-wango!".
-He is modeled after former NHL coach and hockey personality Don Cherry who also provides the voice for him.
+Don: Don is Rusty's former manager turned henchman.
+He is dressed up as a 1940s style gangster, with a tough, no-nonsense attitude and the catchphrase "Ba-wango!".
+He is modeled after former NHL coach and hockey personality Don Cherry, who also provides the voice for him.

-Ron: Ron is Rusty's former publicist turned henchman, in dress and deportment quite the opposite of his curmudgeonly counterpart Don, often serving as a whipping boy for his ill-tempered companions.
+Ron: Ron is Rusty's former publicist turned henchman, often serving as a whipping boy for his ill-tempered companions.
 Like Don, Ron is modeled after and voiced by hockey personality Ron MacLean.
-Don and Ron have similar interactions to their real-life counterparts on the Coach's Corner segment of Hockey Night in Canada.

-Mayor Todd MacWadd: He is the friendly and naive mayor of Fair City who issues the order to summon Zeroman when needed via a catapult on top of City Hall which launches the "Great Flaming Holes!" (huge truck tires which have been set on fire) off into the sky in random directions, usually causing damage to property throughout the surrounding city when they crash to the ground.
-He resembles the character Jay Sherman from The Critic as well as the actor who plays Jay Sherman, Jon Lovitz.
+Mayor Todd MacWadd: He is the friendly and naïve mayor of Fair City who issues the order to summon Zeroman when needed via a catapult on top of City Hall which launches the "Great Flaming Holes!" (huge truck tires which have been set on fire) off into the sky in random directions, usually causing damage to property throughout the surrounding city when they crash to the ground.

 Helga: Helga is the corrupt police chief of Fair City who is in love with Rusty, giving him aid and comfort with his criminal schemes.
 She is a large woman with a Russian accent.